 We have your back on waterproofing for the first 12 months.
-Always remember that the waterproofing feature is vulnerable on any WP boots, so treat your boots with respect and care and they will reward you with long service.
+Always remember that the waterproofing feature can fail on any WP boots, so treat your boots with respect and care and they will reward you with long service.
 We are always encouraged by one Forma rider who went around the world 4 times on one pair of Adventure boots and they were still waterproof at the end.

 If you have any waterproofing issues, even beyond 12 months, please contact us, we want to hear your story and help.
 It's important we collect data and build better boots into the future.